Tourists face punishment after Snapchat video showed them smashing sea turtle eggs in South Carolina - NewsBreak

 According to SCDNR, the men in the video were all under the age of 21 and were vacationing in the area with their family.
 The video showed two of the men digging up eggs from the nest and smashing one egg on the ground before trying to rebury the eggs.

 The disturbance caused significant damage to the eggs.
-The SCDNR Marine Turtle Conservation Program determined that “out of 90 eggs remaining in the nest, 71 did not hatch.”Daily COVID cases up 40% Nationwide
+The SCDNR Marine Turtle Conservation Program determined that “out of 90 eggs remaining in the nest, 71 did not hatch.”COVID-19 in Ohio Friday update: 10,025 new cases, 434 additional deaths

 The South Carolina Department of Natural Resources on Wednesday announced that the two men who dug up the eggs were each issued two summonses for unlawful taking of loggerhead turtle eggs, while the man who filmed them was issued one summons.